-Designed by Tony Yaniro one of the god-fathers of climbing-specific training, he was on climbing's cutting edge in the late 1970s through the 1990s; with some notable ascents including Grand Illusion near Lake Tahoe which was the first 5.13c (8a) in the world, and was one of the first Americans to climb 5.14.
+This board was designed by Tony Yaniro, one of the god-fathers of climbing-specific training who was on climbing's cutting edge in the late 1970s through the 1990s.
+He was one of the first Americans to climb 5.14 and had many notable ascents, including Grand Illusion near Lake Tahoe, which was the first 5.13c (8a) in the world.

 Edges and Pockets

 This model has the greatest number of pockets and edges of any model we tested.
 The downside for more novice climbers is that the majority of them are on the harder end of the spectrum.
 With that said, this model works for a greater range of users than the Beastmaker 2000, which is really geared toward 5.12+ climbers.
 This board is no doubt geared toward stronger climbers but will work for 5.11+ climbers through 5.15.